inkVerb/VIP/401/Lesson-03.md

 *Note each colon `:` separates a different directory path included in the $PATH*

-*Note this contains many directories from the [File System Hierarchy (FSH) in 201 Lesson 12](https://github.com/inkVerb/vip/blob/master/201/Lesson-12.md)*
+*Note this contains many directories from the [Filesystem Hierarchy Standard (FHS) in 201 Lesson 12](https://github.com/inkVerb/vip/blob/master/201/Lesson-12.md)*

 **The point of all this so far:**
 - *$PATH contains many directories*